it-academy-svhec/intro-to-programming/primers/C Programming: Advanced Functions Primer.md

 ## Recursion

 Recursion is useful when you need to run the same function over and over again on slightly different inputs.
-This process requires a self-referencing function (i.e., the body of the function actually call itself).
+This process requires a self-referencing function (i.e., the body of the function actually calls itself).
 This is helpful when roughly the same operation needs to be run on a set of values all related to one another.

 Imagine trying to search for a file in a set of folders.